DiamondLightSource/tickit/docs/user/explanations/framework-summary.rst

 Tickit is an event-based simulation framework allowing for the simulation of complex mutli-device systems.

-A tickit simulation consists of a scheduler and components, all of which communicate via a message bus.
+A tickit simulation consists of a scheduler and :doc:`components<components>`_, all of which communicate via a message bus.
 The scheduler keeps simulation time running and updates the components in the simulation when required.